Catholic Church and homosexuality: Dissent from Catholic doctrine

 In response to church policy promoting chastity-only sex education and condemning sex education including condoms, some gay rights activists have protested both inside and outside of Catholic churches, sometimes disrupting Masses.
-This includes at the National Shrine in Washington, at an ordination of priests at the Cathedral of the Holy Cross in Boston, and during Mass at St. Patrick's Cathedral in New York where they desecrated the Eucharist.
+This includes at the National Shrine in Washington, at an ordination of priests at the Cathedral of the Holy Cross in Boston, and during Mass at Saint Patrick's Cathedral in New York where they desecrated the Holy Eucharist.
 Others have splattered paint on churches and drenched an archbishop with water.
 In 1998, Alfredo Ormando died after setting himself on fire outside Saint Peter's Basilica to protest the church's position on homosexuality.